PABLO IS YOUR ELECTRONIC CUSTOMS STAMP FOR VAT REFUND (DETAXE) IN FRANCE:

 Credit Card Refund

-New instructions from Premier Tax Free: If the credit card number on which you would like your refund to be credited has been electronically inserted at the store and is printed on the form, your refund will be credited automatically to that credit card once your form has been export validated at the PABLO kiosk.
+New instructions : If you would like your refund to be credited to your card account and the store has electronically inserted your card details on your VAT form, your refund will be credited automatically to that credit card once your form has been validated at the PABLO kiosk.
 In this case, you do not have to send the forms back to the VAT company.
 You should however hold on to the forms until such time as your VAT has been paid, just in case anything goes wrong.